What Is Engineering Contract?

 - Since the fixed fee covers the contractor’s profit and overhead charges, the contractor shall naturally try to complete the work speedily to earn his fee as soon as possible.

 - This form of tender is not popular with contractors, even though they cannot lose pan it.
 The contractor shall try to complete the work as early as possible even by purchasing materials at a higher rate and engaging labor at high charges and thus the owner may lose a reasonable amount.

 10. Cost Plus Sliding or Fluctuating Fee Contract

-In this type of contract, the owner pays to contactor the actual cost of construction plus an amount of fee inversely variable according to the increase or decrease of the estimated cost agreed by the owner and contractor.
-Thus, the higher the actual cost, the lower will be the value of fee and vice versa.
+In this type of contract, the owner pays to contractor the actual cost of construction plus an amount of fee inversely variable according to the increase or decrease of the estimated cost agreed by the owner and contractor.
+Thus, the higher the actual cost, the lower will be the value of the fee and vice versa.

 Advantages of Cost Plus Sliding or Fluctuating Fee Contract: